When We Rock, We Rock, and When We Roll, We Roll

 When We Rock, We Rock, and When We Roll, We Roll is a compilation album by Deep Purple featuring some of their most popular songs from 1968 to 1974.

-When We Rock, We Rock, and When We Roll, We Roll was released in October 1978 by Warner Bros.
-Records.
-It was compiled by Dennis C. Nicklos in 1978 after the band originally split in 1976.
+The LP was released in October 1978 by Warner Bros.
+Records in North America and Japan only, as counterpart to The Deep Purple Singles A's and B's, which was simultaneously released in other markets.
+It was compiled by Dennis C. Nicklos.

 Track listing

 All songs written by Blackmore/Gillan/Glover/Lord/Paice except where indicated.